Converses for Secret Key Agreement and Secure Computing: The conditional independence testing bound

 Consider a (nontrivial) partition $\pi = \{\pi_1, ..., \pi_l\}$ of the set $\cM$.
 Heuristically, if the underlying distribution of the observations $\bPP{X_\cM Z}$ is such that $X_\cM$ are conditionally independent across the partition $\pi$ given $Z$, the length of a SK that can be generated is $0$.
 Our approach is to bound the length of a generated SK in terms of ``how far" is the distribution $\bPP{X_\cM Z}$ from another distribution $\mathrm{Q}^\pi_{X_{\cM}Z}$ that renders $X_\cM$ conditionally independent across the partition $\pi$ given $Z$ -- the closeness of the two distributions is measured by $\beta_{\ep}\big(\bPP{X_{\cM}Z},\mathrm{Q}^\pi_{X_{\cM}Z}\big)$.

 Specifically, for a partition $\pi$ with $|\pi|\geq 2$ parts, let ${\cal Q}(\pi)$ be the set of all distributions $\mathrm{Q}^\pi_{X_{\cM}Z}$ that factorize as follows:

-\begin{theorem}[\bf Conditional independence testing bound] Given $0\leq \ep<1$, $0<\eta<1-\ep$, and a partition $\pi$ of $\cM$.
+\begin{theorem}[{{\bf Conditional independence testing bound}}] Given $0\leq \ep<1$, $0<\eta<1-\ep$, and a partition $\pi$ of $\cM$.
 It holds that

-for all $\mathrm{Q}^\pi_{X_{\cM}Z} \in {\cal Q}(\pi)$. \end{theorem} \begin{remarks*}(i) Renner and Wolf \cite{RenWol05} derived a bound on the length of a SK that can be generated by two parties using one-way communication.
-A comparison of this bound with the general bound in Theorem \ref{theorem:one-shot-converse-source-model} is unavailable, since the former involves auxiliary RVs and is difficult to evaluate.
+for all $\mathrm{Q}^\pi_{X_{\cM}Z} \in {\cal Q}(\pi)$. \end{theorem} \begin{remark} Renner and Wolf \cite{RenWol05} derived a bound on the length of a SK that can be generated by two parties using one-way communication.
+A comparison of this bound with the general bound in Theorem \ref{theorem:one-shot-converse-source-model} is unavailable, since the former involves auxiliary RVs and is difficult to evaluate. \end{remark}

-(ii) For $m=2$ and $Z= \text{constant}$, the upper bound on the length of a SK in Theorem \ref{theorem:one-shot-converse-source-model} is related closely to the {\it meta-converse} of Polyanskiy, Poor, and Verd{\'u} \cite{PolPooVer10}.
+\begin{remark} For $m=2$ and $Z= \text{constant}$, the upper bound on the length of a SK in Theorem \ref{theorem:one-shot-converse-source-model} is related closely to the {\it meta-converse} of Polyanskiy, Poor, and Verd{\'u} \cite{PolPooVer10}.
 Indeed, a code for reliable transmission of a message $M$ over a point-to-point channel yields a SK for the sender and the receiver; the length of this SK can be bounded by Theorem \ref{theorem:one-shot-converse-source-model}.
-However, the resulting bound is slightly weaker than the meta-converse and does not yield the correct third order asymptotic term (the coefficient of $\log n$) in the optimal size of transmission codes \cite{TomTan13}.
+However, the resulting bound is slightly weaker than the meta-converse and does not yield the correct third order asymptotic term (the coefficient of $\log n$) in the optimal size of transmission codes \cite{TomTan13}. \end{remark}